 After a person suffers injuries, property damage, and other losses in a car accident, there are multiple claims that they may be able to file for compensation and recovery of their damages.
 However, the types of claims a person can file, as well as the potential damages that may be included in a claim vary.

-Available Damages in Car Accident Cases
+Michigan Damages in Car Accident Cases